vrindisbacher/python-property-based-testing/README.md

 ## Using PyBT for coercion checking

-Here is another test for our `factorial` function.
+Here is another test for a function named `factorial`.
 Here, we assert that passing a string to our function throws a type error.
 This can be useful if you want to make sure that arguments will not be automagically coerced by python and give some non-sensical output.
 ```python